bbuck/dragon-mud/CONTRIBUTING.md

 pull requests that are not originating from a feature branch and targeting **develop**.
 All feature branches must always be up to date with **develop**.
 Feature branches will be named like **feature-issue#**.
-For example, if you're addressing issue #1 then your branch should be **feature-1**.
+For example, if you're addressing issue #1 then your branch should be **feature-#1** (the # should be present).
 I would prefer no fancy names along side it but as long as the branch name starts with this pattern that is sufficient.
 Once merged, if applicable, the feature branch will be deleted.

 To move code between **develop** and **master** (and to simulate a "feature freeze") a release branch will be created.
 The naming convention for these branches will